git-hubbs/SudokuChecker/README.md

 # SudokuChecker
 The purpose of this sudoku solution checker was to explore methods of parallel processing using worker threads and child processes for my OS class, while not directly communicating between them or using any global variables.
 # Running
-As this was built in C on a Linux machine, we can run it with the following command(s):
+As this was built in C in a Linux environment, we can run it with the following command(s):

 make sudoku.x